ziyaoh/nondeterministic-notes/GSDI.md

 - users can search based on photo/viedo titles
 - users can follow other users
 - system should generate and display a user's News Feed consisting of top photos from all the people the user follows

+## Dropbox

+### Requirements
+- user can upload and download files/photos from any device
+- user can share files or folders with other users
+- service should support automatic synchronization between devices
+- system should support storing large files up to a GB
+- ACID-ity is required on all file operations
+- offline editing is required